 One particular facility in Bakersfield received dishonorable mention: even after the State had declared it “improved,” staff allowed a paralyzed patient to slip from her wheelchair, not once, but THREE separate times.
 The patient fractured her hip on the third fall.
 This nursing home was removed from probation in 2014, and since then has racked up $126,300 in fines for various violations.
 Apparently, the company and nursing home staff did not get the message the first time.

 Good care is crucial for all patients—especially the vulnerable.

 If you’re looking into assisted living, especially in California, you NEED to know this term.

 A “special focus facility” is a designation given by the Centers for Medicare & Medicaid Services (CMS) to a nursing home that has a persistent record of poor care, going back more than three years.
-You can see which homes are currently on (or recently off) the list right here.
 The New York Times found that 52% of these facilities that are still operating have harmed patients AFTER being let off the list!

 How do these nursing homes put patients in serious jeopardy?

 Giving the wrong medications.
 Failing to stop resident-on-resident violence.
 Hiding residents’ injuries from their families and doctors.